byronbytes/Tasks/docs/CONTRIBUTING.md

 # Contributing Guidelines

-As a contributor, we would expect you to have:
+## Prerequisites
+To contribute, you will need the following:

 - A decent knowledge of C#
-- Visual Studio IDE
+- Visual Studio IDE (2019 or 2022 recommended)
-- A way to debug / build the project.
+ - .NET Desktop Development
+ - .NET Core

-## Helpful Notes
+## Code Format
-Before creating a pull request, please think of the following.

-- [x] Did I double check for errors?

-- [x] Did I do my best?
+Our code formatting is very specific, and it is recommended to follow these guidelines.